 I am trained in a variety of massage techniques and will integrate each into a massage session based on your individual needs and preferences.
 I specialized in the following:

 Swedish massage is the most commonly known type of massage.
 It involves long, fluid strokes and kneading of muscles to bring about a deep state of relaxation.
-Physical and emotional stress can build up in the body and result in muscular "holding patterns" which can cause pain, tension and dysfunction (i.e. headaches, irritable bowel syndrome, and insomnia to name a few).
+Physical and emotional stress can build up in the body and result in pain, tension and dysfunction (i.e. headaches, irritable bowel syndrome, and insomnia to name a few).
 Normal stress hormones also build up in muscles over time and Swedish massage strokes help mechanically flush these toxic chemicals out of the body.
 Swedish massage can create a healing opportunity for the body to release held tension and allow one to reclaim a healthy state of balance.

 Massage Sessions by Appointment: